Ben8478/ToDO_app/README.md

 ## This app Allows you to create a list of things you need to do, sort your list, edit your list and remove items from your list.

 ### Technologies
-- html
+- HTML5
-- css
+- CSS3
-- PHP
+- PHP7
-- JavaScript
+- JavaScript ES6
 - jQuery
 - Ajax